Medullary Bone: Tracing the Reproductive Tissue Link between Tyrannosaurus Rex and Egg-Laying Hens

 Image Credit:

-All birds (heir of the dinosaurs) do not have postfrontal cranial bones.
-The postfrontal cranial bone fuse into the frontal bone during the later stages of embryonic development.
+All birds, descendants of dinosaurs, lack postfrontal cranial bones.
+These bones merge with the frontal bone in the later stages of embryonic development.

 The third requirement needed to classify an animal as a dinosaur; is the absence of a postfrontal cranial bone.

-The limb bones of dinosaurs, specifically if they are related to the appendicular skeleton (bones that attach or append to the axial skeleton). are vital because they provide information on how the dinosaur moved.
-In the posterior portion of a dinosaur, hind limbs are attached to the body by the pelvic girdle (hip socket) below the sacral vertebrae (fused vertebrae that attach the open hip joint to the spine).
+The limb bones of dinosaurs, particularly those associated with the appendicular skeleton (bones connected to the axial skeleton), are crucial as they offer insights into the dinosaur’s locomotion.
+In the rear part of a dinosaur, the hind limbs are connected to the body through the pelvic girdle (hip socket) situated beneath the sacral vertebrae (vertebrae fused to link the open hip joint with the spine).

-Due to the evolutionary adaptation of an open hip socket, dinosaurs can support their weight directly over the hip joint.
-For this posture to be possible, dinosaurs require adaptions to facilitate this mode of locomotion.
-Attached to the hip joint by the acetabulum, the femur (thigh bone) terminates at the cnemial crest and the tibia.
-The cnemial crest is visible in the image above in Walter’s skeleton.
+The evolutionary adaptation of an open hip socket allowed dinosaurs to support their weight directly above the hip joint.
+This posture necessitated adaptations for such a mode of locomotion.
+The femur, or thigh bone, connects to the hip joint via the acetabulum and extends to the cnemial crest and the tibia.
+The cnemial crest can be seen in the image above on MOR 555 skeleton.

-The tibia is key to two additional dinosaurian traits.
-The cnemial crest and the ascending process into the astragalus or anklebone.
-(Martin 2006).
-The astragalus (anklebone) and other small bones form a dinosaur’s tarsals (feet and toes).
-Dinosaurs walked with their metatarsals in contact with the ground.
-In other words, dinosaurs walked on thier toes.
-The digitigrade motion is visible in the image above.
-Walter walks on his toes, heals never touch the gound when walking.
-This digitigrade locomotin can also present in dogs.
+The tibia is crucial for two additional dinosaur traits: the cnemial crest and the ascending process into the astragalus, or anklebone (Martin 2006).
+The astragalus, along with other small bones, forms a dinosaur’s tarsals, which include the feet and toes.
+Dinosaurs walked with their metatarsals touching the ground, essentially walking on their toes.
+This type of movement, known as digitigrade locomotion, is evident in the image above.
+Tyrannosaurus Rex MOR 555, for instance, walks on his toes, with his heels never touching the ground.
+This digitigrade locomotion is also observed in other animals such as dogs.

 Contrast this with human locomotion.
 Humans walk with a relaxing stance in which most of the body weight in on the heels in a plantigrade stance.
 Human can only achieve a digitigrade when wearing high-heeles shoes or tiptoe.